 But this success is often short-lived.
 The reality TV star stays in the house for weeks but disappears back into obscurity months later, never to be heard from again.
 Those popular kids at high school are now working in menial jobs or sometimes for the very same ‘nerds’ they terrorised at school, who now own massive software companies.

 This is wrong on so many levels.
 Your social media program should be based around where your audience is … and measuring things apart from popularity.
-When was the last time you took your one million Facebook likes down to the bank and they accepted them as a deposit?
+And if you’re unsure as to what’s actually valuable to you when you’re in social media, ask yourself this questions: when was the last time you took your one million Facebook likes down to the bank and they accepted them as a deposit?

 2. Because word of mouth is both a boon and a curse.